google/WebFundamentals/src/content/en/updates/2018/05/dpwa.md

 ![Spotify's desktop progressive web app](/web/updates/images/2018/05/spotify-screenshot.jpg){: .attempt-right }

-Desktop progressive web apps can be 'installed' on the users device much like native apps.
+Desktop progressive web apps can be 'installed' on the user's device much like native apps.
 They're **fast**.
 Feel **integrated** because they launched in the same way as other apps, and run in an app window, without an address bar or tabs.
 They're **reliable** because service workers can cache all of the